 TestComplete search methods allow you to specify the search scope and depth.
 You can increase the search depth in order to perform a search on the entire web page or limit the search depth to search within a certain container object that holds the desired web object.
 You can also find one object, or all the objects that meet the specified criteria.

-For a detailed description of the available methods, their initial search scope, sought-for properties and some other details, see About Finding Objects on Web Pages.
+For a detailed description of the available methods, their initial search scope, sought-for properties and some other details, see Find Web Objects.